The Expectation Gap: When Hiring Promises Meet Workplace Reality

 Consequences of Contract Breach

-This explains why "quiet quitting" has become prevalent.
-When employees feel the implicit promises made during hiring weren't honored, minimum effort becomes a rational response.
+This explains why “quiet quitting” has become prevalent: employees who feel the implicit promises made during hiring weren’t honored tend to settle for minimum effort.

 Berry’s Acculturation Model Applied to Role Mismatch

-I've found it helpful to apply Berry's acculturation framework to understand how employees respond when actual roles don't match expectations.
+Berry’s acculturation framework offers a useful lens for understanding how employees respond when actual roles don’t match expectations.
 Originally developed for cross-cultural adaptation, this model describes four response patterns:

 Integration (Healthy Adaptation)

-The employee adapts to the actual role while maintaining their professional identity.
-They seek to influence the role toward original expectations and build bridges between promised and actual work.
-This is the best long-term outcome but requires employer support and genuine flexibility.
+Adapting to the actual role while keeping a professional identity intact, working to pull that role back toward the original expectations, and building bridges between promised and actual work, is what integration looks like.
+It’s the best long-term outcome, but it requires employer support and genuine flexibility.

 Assimilation (Surrender)

-The employee abandons original expectations entirely and accepts the diminished role without negotiation.
-This often leads to quiet quitting or disengagement, and career stagnation is likely.
-The employee does the work but stops investing in growth.
+Original expectations get abandoned entirely here, and the diminished role gets accepted without negotiation, often sliding into quiet quitting or disengagement.
+Career stagnation often follows: the employee still does the work but stops investing in growth.

 Separation (Resistance)